PrincetonUniversity/a100_workshop/05_mps_gpudirect_cuda_aware_mpi/README.md

 #SBATCH --gpu-mps
 ```

+In most cases users will see no speed-up.
+Codes where the individual MPI processes underutilize the GPU should see a performance gain.
 This NVIDIA [blog post](https://developer.nvidia.com/blog/maximizing-gromacs-throughput-with-multiple-simulations-per-gpu-using-mps-and-mig/) details the use of MPS and MIG for GROMACS.

 # GPUDirect